top of page

 - Liver profile interpretation

-The course will be limited to ~20 people, to ensure you are comfortable asking all the questions you could never ask in conferences with hundreds of people!
+Limited to a small number of participants, to ensure you are comfortable asking all the questions you could never ask in conferences with hundreds of people, and foster meaningful friendships!

 • I am not a vet, vet nurse, tech or student, can I join?
 Can I bring my partner, family or friends?